Let us learn about How to Install Configure Backup Hyper-V VMs with Altaro VM Backup. I use Altaro VM Backup to the backup SCCM lab environment.

 Augmented In-line Deduplication – Altaro VM Backup

-Augmented In-line Deduplication is a space-saving technology developed by Altaro Software that enables Altaro VM Backup to ensure that common blocks of data used, both inside the same VM and also across multiple other VMs being backed up, are only transferred and stored on the backup location once.
+Augmented In-line Deduplication is a space-saving technology developed by Altaro Software that enables Altaro VM Backup to ensure that common blocks of data are used, both inside the same VM and across multiple other VMs being backed up, are only transferred and stored on the backup location once.

 - Much lower storage requirements